Ermington, New South Wales

-Ermington (formerly "Field of Mars") is a suburb of Sydney, New South Wales, Australia.
-Ermington is located 19 kilometres West of the Sydney central business district, in the local government area of the City of Parramatta.
-Ermington lies on the northern bank of the Parramatta River.
+Ermington is a Riverside Suburb in the Geographical & Demographical Centre of Greater Sydney, NSW, Australia.
+Ermington is located Only 15 kilometres from the Sydney Central Business District, in the Local Government Area of the City of Parramatta.
+Ermington lies on the Northern Bank of the Parramatta River.

 History

 Aboriginal culture

 The area now known as Ermington was associated with the Wallumettagal/Wallumedegal people.
 References also note that the area had been controlled by the Wongal/Wangal people.